IsaacTunney/IsaacTunney.github.io/_pages/about.md

   body {
     text-align: justify;
   }
+  .author__bio {
+    text-align: left !important;
+  }
 </style>

 Hello!
 I'm Isaac, a PhD Student in Mechanical Engineering and a passionate roboticist.
 Welcome to my personal website!
-This space is a hub for me to gather some of my best engineering projects and to present my ongoing research with the University of Sherbrooke (Canada).
+This space is a hub for me to gather some of my best engineering projects and to present my [ongoing research](/research/) with the University of Sherbrooke (Canada).
-To present myself in a few words, I like to invent things, especially if these things do not exist or do not operate as they should!
+To introduce myself in a few words, I like to invent things, especially if these things do not exist or do not operate as they should!
 I enjoy solving problems through creative thinking and fast prototyping, and one of my favorite parts of any project is the inital brainstorming/creative phase where all ideas are accepted and explored, before converging towards a solution.

-Most of my work and research in the last years has focussed on drones (see [Current Research](/research/)), but I enjoy working on other robots or projects too!
+Although my research in the last years has mostly been focussed on aerial robotics, I've had the chance to play around with a lot of other robotic platforms through my internships and personal projects.
+These include acrobatic robots ([Disney Research](https://la.disneyresearch.com/)), [flight simulator with virtual reality](#aerostrabe) (senior undergrade project), [robotic grippers](#gripper)  (PhD side project), [4-wheel robots](#csquare) (personal) and C++/Python projects such as [drone simulations](#dronesim_ROS) (ROS + Gazebo), [motion planning algorithms](#rrt) (Matlab), financial websraper (python) and [particle animator](#particleanimation) (C++).
 Below is a quick presentation of some of my past projects, starting with the coolest.

 <!--Lets go in coolness order -->

+<a id="aerostrabe"></a>
 ## Aerostrabe -- A fully immersive 4-DOF VR-integrated flight simulator to experience the urban air mobility of the future
 For our senior undergrade project, my team and I (6 mechanical engineering students) decided to create a complete multisensorial flight simulator from scratch!
 The vision: An immersive single-seat multirotor flight simulator that enables inventors and investors alike to fully experience the urban air mobility of the future.